yajuansi-sophie/intro_to_coding/hash_exercises.md

 ### hash_unscrambler

 Unfortunately, the military alphabet is all scrambled.
 Instead of an orderly code, our soldiers got the instructions `{"a" => "bravo", "b" => "charlie", c => "alpha", "d" => "delta"}`.
-Not all letters, clearly, are scrambled.
+Note that not all letters are scrambled.

 Your job is to unscramble this alphabet and return an orderly code.
 You'll probably want to write multiple functions to do this, although you could certainly do it in just one.